The Ultimate Abruzzo Travel Guide

 You find the best truffles, saffron, extra virgin olive oil and Pecorino cheeses here.
 But that’s not all, we recommend trying some of our favourite regional food like:

-• Confetti: delicious sugar coated almond from Sulmona used mainly for weddings in Italy.
+- Confetti: delicious sugar-coated almonds from Sulmona used mainly for weddings in Italy.

-These are only some of our favourite food of Abruzzo, and if you fancy cooking, we’ve put together a series of Abruzzo’s best traditional recipes, from our grandma’s cookbook and they’re right here!
+These are only some of our favorite food of Abruzzo, and if you fancy cooking, we’ve put together a series of Abruzzo’s best traditional recipes from our grandma’s cookbook, and they’re right here!
 Try to make some of Nonna Amina’s favourite recipes at home!

 How to get to Abruzzo